FIBROIDS AT A GLANCE: WHAT YOU NEED TO KNOW

 If surgery is the definitive therapy, a minimally invasive technique such as the robotic approach will be utilized by Dr. Bozdogan.
 Dr. Bozdogan is a specialist in robotic surgery which shortens recovery time.
 His state-of-the-art technology enables complete excision while sparing the architecture of the uterus.
 When fertility is no longer desired, Dr. Bozdogan’s robotic approach can perform a hysterectomy, which means a permanent removal of the uterus’ fibroids, too.

 FREQUENTLY ASKED QUESTIONS

-Could something else cause any of these symptoms?
+Could other conditions cause any of these symptoms?similar to endometriosis?

 Yes.
 Other conditions can cause some of the symptoms previously mentioned.
 For example, a condition called adenomyosis in which glandular tissue grows into the muscular layer of your uterus can cause heavier periods.
 An ovarian cyst can cause pain, and an infection can cause painful intercourse.